roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 Preparing *SangerContig* **AB1** input
 --------------------------------------

 The main input file format to create *SangerRead* instance is **AB1**.
 Before starting the analysis, users need to prepare all **AB1** files inside one directory.
-This directory is the parent directory and all **AB1** files must be in the first layer of it; in other words, there should not be any directory containing any **AB1** files inside the parent directory.
+It is the parent directory and all **AB1** files must be in the first layer of it; in other words, there should not be any directory containing any **AB1** files inside the parent directory.
 Because sangeranalyseR will group **AB1** files based on their direction automatically, users have to follow the file naming regulations below:

 .. note::